 How Do Gibraltar Buying Costs Compare to the UK?

-Legal fees as a percentage of purchase price are broadly similar to the UK.
+Legal fees as a proportion of purchase price are broadly in line with UK conveyancing.
 Survey costs are comparable.
-The biggest difference is that Gibraltar operates as its own separate jurisdiction, which means you need a Gibraltar-qualified solicitor, not a UK conveyancer.
+The key difference is jurisdiction: you need a Gibraltar-qualified solicitor, not a UK conveyancer, because Gibraltar operates under its own property legislation, including the Landlord and Tenant Act 1983.

-How much stamp duty do first-time buyers pay in Gibraltar?
+How much stamp duty do first-time buyers pay in Gibraltar in 2026?

-What are legal fees for buying property in Gibraltar?
+What are the legal fees for buying property in Gibraltar?

 Do I need a survey when buying property in Gibraltar?